ksenobite/valheim_bot/README.md

 ## 📁 Project structure

-- `bot/` — sources:
 - `main.py ` — main file of the bot
 - `db.py ` — working with the database
 - `killstreaks.py ` — sound effects ans messages
 - `sounds/` — WAV files of frags sounds
 - `.env` — token and environment variables (in .gitignore)
 - `frags.db` — SQLite database (in .gitignore)